newleft1.gif (1560 bytes)newTLRanim.gif (8561 bytes)

 COW 2 on a two-lane road in Virginia

-In my ten years of mobile publishing, I've camped in every type of facility imaginable.
+In my six years of mobile publishing, I've camped in every type of facility imaginable.
 From casino parking lots in Mississippi, to the beaches of Padre Island, on the Gulf coast of Texas, to state and county parks, to a Boy Scout campground in Iowa, to Corps of Engineers campgrounds, and luxury resorts.
 Many of these campsites are free, or a very nominal charge.
 The most I've ever paid was $43 in downtown Key West.

-paid by some European visitors for pitching a tent!
+Yes, that's for one night; and that same fee was cheerfully paid by some European visitors for pitching a tent!
 Folks happily pay it, because it's an easy walk to Duvall Street and Mallory Dock.
 And 1/3 the cost of a hotel room in the same town.

 Is the RV lifestyle for you?